xonsh/awesome-xontribs/docs/README.md

 ## Directory Navigation

-* [autojump](https://github.com/wshanks/xontrib-autojump) - autojump support for xonsh
+* [autojump](https://github.com/wshanks/xontrib-autojump) - autojump support for xonsh.

 * [back2dir](https://github.com/anki-code/xontrib-back2dir) - Return to the most recently used directory when starting the xonsh shell.
 For example, if you were in the '/work' directory when you last exited xonsh, then your next xonsh session will start in the '/work' directory, instead of your home directory.

-* [broot](https://github.com/jnoortheen/xontrib-broot) - supports broot with br alias
+* [broot](https://github.com/jnoortheen/xontrib-broot) - supports broot with br alias.

-* [cd](https://github.com/eugenesvk/xontrib-cd) - 'cd' to any path without escaping in xonsh shell ('cd '→'cd! ')
+* [cd](https://github.com/eugenesvk/xontrib-cd) - 'cd' to any path without escaping in xonsh shell ('cd '→'cd! ').

+* [free_cwd](https://github.com/xonsh/xontrib-free-cwd) - This will release the lock on the current directory whenever the prompt is shown.

 * [hist_navigator](https://github.com/jnoortheen/xontrib-hist-navigator) - fish like `nextd` and `prevd` with default keybindings.